 Often, people feel bad about charging an appropriate amount for their services.
 In some ways, this is similar to how many people feel about marketing.

-However, your prices should be a win-win for both you and the customer.
-If you find yourself doing too much for too little pay, that's not a mutually beneficially relationship.
+While there are situations where that might make sense, in general your prices should be a win-win for both you and the customer.
+If you are giving too much for too little pay, it’s not a mutually beneficial relationship.

-Also, there is nothing inherently ethical or spiritual about undercharging for your services.
-In fact, charging higher fees allows you to be more generous with people in need.
+Also, there is nothing inherently ethical about undercharging for your products and service.
+In fact, having higher prices allows you to be more generous with people in need.